-With freephone numbers, your company covers the cost of customers’ calls, which means that you also get a breakdown of call times and the amount of time you actually spent on the phone handling a query.
+With freephone numbers, your company covers the cost of customers’ calls, which means that you also get a breakdown of call times and the amount of time you spend on the phone handling a query.

-What’s more, you can start to look out for patterns in the call information.
-Which days of the week and at what time are your customers most likely to call you?
+What’s more, you can look for patterns in the call information.
+Which days of the week and when are your customers most likely to call you?
 Are you best equipped to handle this?
-For example, if you realize that enquiries peak at 4.30pm on a Thursday but rarely come in on a Tuesday morning, you might decide to reshuffle things like team meetings or even working hours to best handle the demand.
+For example, if you realise that enquiries peak at 4.30 pm on a Thursday but rarely come in on a Tuesday morning, you might decide to reshuffle things like team meetings or even working hours to best handle the demand.

 8. You Can Measure the Success of Marketing Campaigns

-Planning to do some A/B testing to figure out which of your advertising and marketing campaigns are having the most impact?
-This is another way that 0800 numbers really come into their own.
+Planning to do some A/B testing to determine which of your advertising and marketing campaigns have the most impact?

 As we’ve said, an 0800 number is a virtual number.
 This means you could easily have several different ones, all feeding into the same phone.
-By setting up two or more 0800 numbers, one for each strand of your marketing campaign, and tracking which ones get the most calls, you can build a very accurate picture of which messaging works the best for you.
+By setting up two or more 0800 numbers for each strand of your marketing campaign, you can allocate other freephone numbers to each advert (across all channels) and track which ones get the most calls.
+You can build a very accurate picture of which messaging works best for you.